-When agent-side checkout is used, the TeamCity Perforce plugin creates a workspace which is bound to the checkout directory on an agent.
+When the agent-side checkout is used, TeamCity creates a workspace which is bound to the checkout directory on an agent.
 The checkout is performed with an incremental

 p4 sync command (both for personal and non-personal builds).

-p4 sync -p, the Perforce plugin always runs this command to check out the sources.
+p4 sync -p, TeamCity always runs this command to check out the sources.